merenlab/merenlab.org/_posts/anvio/2019-10-17-export-locus.md

 {% include _toc.html %}

-{: .notice}
+{:.warning}
 This tutorial is for `v6` and later versions of anvi'o.
 You can identify which version you have on your computer by typing `anvi-self-test --version` in your terminal.

 ## Introduction
 Some genetic analyses call for the comparison of specific genetic loci between genomes.
 For example, one may be interested in investigating evidence for adaptive evolution of the lac operon between different E. coli strains.
-The first step to this analysis would be to extract the various lac operon from a collection of E. Coli genomes.
+The first step to this analysis would be to extract the various lac operon from a collection of E. coli genomes.

-Today, we'll use the tool `anvi-export-locus` to extract the lac operon from the larger genomic context of E. coli genomes!
+To address this example and other genomic loci analyses alike, we present the tool `anvi-export-locus`!

 Briefly, `anvi-export-locus` cuts out loci using two approaches: `default-mode` or what we call `flank-mode`.
-In the `default-mode`, the tool locates a designated anchor gene, then cuts upstream and downstream based on user-defined input. `Flank-mode`, on the other hand, finds designated genes that surround the target locus, then cuts in between them.
-Genes to locate locus anchors or flanking genes are defined through their specific ids in anvi'o or through `search-terms` that query functional annotations or HMM hits stored in your contigs database!
+In the `default-mode`, the tool locates a designated anchor gene, then cuts upstream and downstream based on user-defined input.
+On the other hand, `flank-mode` finds designated genes that surround the target locus, then cuts in between them.
+Genes to locate locus anchors or flanking genes are defined through their specific ids in anvi'o or through `search-terms` that query functional annotations or HMM hits stored in your contigs database.

-Let's get started.
+To explore the functionality of `anvi-export-locus`, let's extract the lac operon from the larger genomic context of E. coli genomes!

-## Download E. Coli genomes
+## Download E. coli genomes

+First, let's download Genbank files for a few representative E. coli strains:

+{:.notice}
 Alon has a great tutorial [here](http://merenlab.org/2019/03/14/ncbi-genome-download-magic/) describing how to automagically download genomes from NCBI.
-We'll be using this to download a few E. Coli genomes today.
+We'll be using this tool to download a few E. Coli genomes.
 If you have any questions regarding downloading genomes, please refer to [Alon's tutorial](http://merenlab.org/2019/03/14/ncbi-genome-download-magic/).

-First, we'll download Genbank files for a few representative E. Coli strains.
 ```{bash}
 # Set working directory variable for later
 WD=$(pwd)